 Former director of the Ungno Lee museum, Seoul, Paris

 Light, wind, dew, moon and evening star… The important elements in my artistic universe.
 My art adventure began with a trip to Seou, to a royal garden in South Korea.
 I was a young archaeologist in the Faculty of Art and Archeology at the University of Paris IV – Paris Sorbonne.

-I thus express the poetic side of the invisible journey and the abstraction of life in a geometric and itinerant structure in my painting.
-I work with images of charcoal, tree and human body in basic materials in my art, paintings, installations and photographies.
-These three genres of art interest me in symbiosis with the experiences of my initiatory journey in France, Italy, Spain and the United States after a long search for my artistic identity for a few years in Asia, in China first, consequently, in Japan and South Korea.
-My works speak of a spiritual tension between life and death, a long process of resurrection from death, metamorphosis and mythical garden, exile and a life that is summed up in being chaotic and absurd on a chair, which becomes metaphorical in eternal confinement.
+I express the poetic side of the invisible journey from this definition and the abstraction of life in a geometric and itinerant structure in my painting.
+I work with the images of charcoals, trees and human body as the basic materials in my art, in various genre like paintings, installations and photographies.
+These three genres of art interest me in symbiosis with the experiences of my initiatory journey in France, Italy, Spain and the United States after a long search for my artistic identity for a few years in Asia, in China at first, consequently, in Japan and in South Korea.
+My works speak of a spiritual tension between life and death, a long process of the resurrection from the death, a kind of metamorphosis and mythical garden, an eternal exile en earth and a life that is summed up in being chaotic and absurd on a simple chair, which becomes not just symbolic as the social position of human being but also metaphorical as the confinement.
 Loneliness would be the peremptory title of this story, but my works reserve an auspicious surprise.
 A hope.
-Beauty is not something visible, but rather invisible just like love and like this mysterious invisible path in the Korean garden.
+The Beauty is not something visible, but rather invisible just like love and like this mysterious invisible path in the Korean garden.
 Alchemy takes place in this way through hope in my hands which give eternal light in my heart. – Eden Jung-Wook Park

 Eden Jung-Wook Park

 2012 Arbre des miroirs, Château de Belleville, Gif-sur-Yvette